SebPobleteR/test/README.md

 ## Source References and Contributors

-Mint Kernel will **never** be possible without the unwavering work of these awesome people.
-I have tried my best to keep their authorships on the commit history.
+Mint will **never** be possible without the unwavering work of these awesome people.
+I've tried my best to keep their authorships on the commit history.
 Thank you very much!

  - [Cruel Kernel for the Galaxy S10/Note10](https://github.com/CruelKernel/samsung-exynos9820/) (@evdenis)
  - [ThunderStorms Kernel for the Galaxy S10/Note10](https://github.com/ThunderStorms21th/Galaxy-S10) (@ThunderStorms21th)